School:Psychology and Sport Science

 She is also a review editor of Frontiers Gender, Sex and Sexuality Studies section and a holder of prestigious grants such as BA/Leverhulme and Knowledge Transfer Partnerships, Innovation UK and European Regional Development Fund totalling £353K.
 She runs her own research consultancy Insights devoted to responsible advertising and publishes in leading peer-reviewed journals.
 Her work has attracted media attention from The Independent, BBC and Newsweek and was recognised by Advertising Standards Authority among others.

-Before joining Anglia Ruskin, Magdalena worked at Royal Holloway, University of London, The Warsaw School of Advanced Social Psychology, University of Gdansk and Winchester University.
+Before joining ARU, Magdalena worked at Royal Holloway, University of London, The Warsaw School of Advanced Social Psychology, University of Gdansk and Winchester University.